Massimo Campigli: Biography

 While in Paris Campigli worked at Atelier 17.

-During a journey in Romania with his first wife Magdalena Rădulescu, he started a new cycle of works portraying women employed in domestic tasks and agricultural labour.
+During a journey in Romania with his first wife, painter Magdalena Rădulescu, he started a new cycle of works portraying women employed in domestic tasks and agricultural labour.
 These figures were arranged in asymmetrical and hieratic compositions, hovering on a rough textured plane, inspired by ancient fresco.
 These works were enthusiastically received by the critics at the exhibition held in the Jeanne Bucher gallery, Paris, in 1929 and at the Milione Gallery, Milan, in 1931.
-During the ‘thirties he held a series of solo exhibitions in New York, Paris and Milan which brought him international acclaim.
+During the thirties he held a series of solo exhibitions in New York, Paris and Milan which brought him international acclaim.

 In 1933 Campigli returned to Milan where he worked on projects of vast dimensions.
-In the same year he signed Mario Sironi’s Mural Art Manifesto and painted a fresco of mothers, country-women, working women, for the V Milan Triennial which unfortunately was later destroyed.
+In the same year he signed Mario Sironi's Mural Art Manifesto and painted a fresco of mothers, country-women, working women, for the V Milan Triennial, which was later destroyed.
 In the following ten years other works were commissioned: I costruttori ("The builders") for the Geneva League of Nations in 1937; Non uccidere ("Do not kill") for the Milan Courts of Justice in 1938, an enormous 300 square metre fresco for the entrance hall, designed by Gio Ponti, of the Liviano, Padua which he painted during 1939–40.

 After divorcing in 1939, Campigli remarried with the sculptor Giuditta Scalini.
 Together they passed the war years in Milan and in Venice, then after the war they divided their time between Rome, Paris and Saint-Tropez.
 In 1943, his son Nicola was born in Venice.

 In a personal exhibition at the Venice Biennial in 1948 he displayed his new compositions: female figures inserted in complicated architectonic structures.
 During the 60s his figures were reduced to coloured markings in a group of almost abstract canvasses.
 In 1967 a retrospective exhibition was dedicated to Campigli at the Palazzo Reale in Milan.
 He died of a heart attack in 1971 in Saint-Tropez.